 A cyst is usually a fluid-filled sac, like a small water balloon.
-These cysts are almost always harmless, and many go away on their own.
-No one knows exactly why cysts form.
-Usually they grow slowly, and they are rarely cancerous in women under 50.
+Cysts are almost always harmless, and many go away on their own.
+Usually they grow slowly.
 They can vary in size from as small as a pea to larger than a grapefruit.
 Many cause no symptoms at all.
 Often they are felt only during a pelvic exam.
+Ovarian cysts are usually not cancer.

-Sometimes an unfertilized, early egg cell will start to grow into different kinds of tissue, such as skin, fat, hair, and teeth.
+Sometimes cells that are present from birth will start to grow into different kinds of tissue such as skin, fat, hair, and teeth.
 This kind of cyst is called a dermoid cyst.
 Dermoid cysts can grow on one or both ovaries.
 Usually they cause no symptoms.
-But if they leak or become twisted, they can cause severe pain.
+But if they leak or the ovary becomes twisted, they can cause severe pain.

-Sometimes tissue similar to the lining of the uterus (endometrium) grows and attaches to the outside of the ovary.
-This kind of cyst is often called a “chocolate” cyst because of its dark-brown color.
+Sometimes tissue similar to the lining of the uterus (endometrium) grows and becomes part of the ovary.
+This kind of cyst is often called a chocolate cyst because of its dark-brown color.
 These cysts can grow on one or both ovaries.
-They often cause pain, especially around menstruation or during sexual intercourse.
+They often cause pain, especially around menstruation or during sex.

 If the capsule that surrounds the ovary grows, it can form a cystadenoma.
 These cysts can grow on one or both ovaries.
-Usually they cause no symptoms.
+Usually they cause no symptoms if they are small.
 But if they become large, they can press on organs near the ovaries, causing pain.
+They can also cause pain by stretching the ovarian capsule.
 A cyst that pushes on the bladder can cause frequent urination.
 Sometimes these cysts rupture and bleed.

 Author: StayWell Custom Communications